- Project Title: BookNook

 James would also like to challenge himself to read more books.
 He imagines that if he had a goal to work towards, he would be motivated to read more.
 If he had a simple method of setting a reading goal within a certain timeframe and a way to plan out what books he was going to read next, it would be half the battle.

-The BookNook prototype was tested by a user for a period of thirty minutes.
-The user was provided the link to the prototype and carried out the user testing on their own mobile device.
+The product’s high-fidelity mockup was tested by a user for a period of fifteen minutes.
+The user was provided the link to the prototype and carried out the user testing on an iOS mobile device.
 The user was also given a survey sheet to fill out as they explored the product.

-The survey instructed the user to perform certain tasks in the app, including book tracking, creating a collection and creating a book challenge.
+The survey instructed the user to perform certain tasks in the app which included updating reading progress, creating a collection and creating a reading challenge.
 After each task, the user was asked to give feedback on the task and highlight any difficulties they had performing it.

 Informing the design and flows of BookNook with essential research and data resulted in a well received prototype.
 Minor details were raised in the user testing phase, however the interactions and overall user experience of the product went well.